 What needs to change in our heads for us to be able to lead cross functional teams effectively?
 Sometimes we need to unbutton unbundle years of traditional thinking.
 No longer can we be the supreme expert.
 We need to act with humility but still with a drive and sharp focus on goals.

-Part 2 – The mindset of a mobile leader
+Part 2 – The mindset of a cross-functional leader

 So far in this series we have discussed the drivers behind the need for effective cross functional leadership and some of the barriers to achieving this.
-In this article we’re going to focus on what needs to change in our head to drive the behaviours of a mobile leader.
+In this article we’re going to focus on what needs to change in our head to drive the behaviours of a cross functional leader.

 Challenging our patterns of thinking

 “One of the most basic problems of modern management is that the mechanical way of thinking is so ingrained in our everyday conception of organisations that it is often difficult to organise in any other way”

 It is not uncommon to see that leaders get stuck with their traditional patterns of thinking as these have served them well over the years, and often have been, what they believe, to be the reason for their ascendance through the organization.
 However, these patterns of thinking are often barriers for effective cross functional leadership.

 Bob Johansen (“Leaders Make the Future”(2009)) challenges leaders to step away from their traditional modes of thinking and think differently, such as not seeing themselves as a cog in a wheel, rather a part of an organic ecosystem.
 The mobile leader is an enabler & facilitator who leaves their ego at the door, is comfortable with chaos and creates the environment for those around them to thrive.